svn2github/xvid4psp/DSS2/README.txt

        vc1 (vc - VC-1 decoding, from 0 to x):
           0 = do not use MS WMV9 DMO Decoder for decoding VC-1\WMV3
           1+ = use MS WMV9 DMO Decoder for decoding VC-1\WMV3
-       hm0 (hm - Hardware acceleration Mode, from 0 to 2):
+       hm0 (hm - Hardware acceleration Mode, from 0 to 3):
           0 = None
           1 = CUDA
-          2 = QuickSink
+          2 = QuickSync
+          3 = DXVA2 (copy-back)
-       hc7 (hc - Hardware Codecs, from 0 to 15):
+       hc7 (hc - Hardware Codecs, from 0 to 31):
           1 = H264
           2 = VC-1
           4 = MPEG2
           8 = MPEG4
+          16 = HEVC
-          up to 15 - a bitwise-encoded combination (a summ of required values), for example: 7 (1+2+4) = H264, VC-1 and MPEG2 will be enabled, but MPEG4 will not
+          up to 31 - a bitwise-encoded combination (a summ of required values), for example: 7 (1+2+4) = H264, VC-1 and MPEG2 will be enabled, but MPEG4 will not
        hr3 (hc - Hardware Resolutions, from 0 to 7):
           1 = SD ( <= 1024x576)
           2 = HD ( <= 1980x1200)
           4 = UHD ( > 1980x1200)
-          up to 7 - a bitwise-encoded combination (a summ of required values), for example: 3 (1+2) = SD and HD will be enabled, but UHD will not hd0 (hd - Hardware Deinterlacer, from 0 to 2):
+          up to 7 - a bitwise-encoded combination (a summ of required values), for example: 3 (1+2) = SD and HD will be enabled, but UHD will not hd0 (hd - Hardware Deinterlacer (only for CUDA and QuickSync, not for DXVA), from 0 to 2):
           0 = Weave (none)
           1 = Adaptive
           2 = Adaptive x2 fps